jonessarae/process_maxquant/README.md

 ## Naming scheme for MaxQuant

-This script depends that the naming scheme follows the general convention:
+This script depends on on the following naming scheme:

 <img src="https://github.com/jonessarae/process_maxquant/blob/media/naming.PNG">